 1-12.
 Political leaders and commanders must have a dialogue to decide the optimal strategy to meet the security needs of the U.S and states or groups the U.S. supports.
 Different capabilities provide different choices that offer different costs and risks.
 U.S. strategy is defined by how it combines these capabilities (the ways), resources them (the means), and its willingness to accept risk in attaining its policy goals.
 Commanders inform political leaders about the prospects for victory and the different costs and risks of various options, and political leaders weigh these costs and risks against their importance to U.S. national interests.
 Once U.S. policymakers have determined the goals (the ends) of the U.S., the military evaluates operational approaches to conduct counterinsurgency efforts depending on the ends, ways, means, and acceptable risk.
 The joint force provides a range of capabilities that it integrates into the overall strategy.
 For example, in a functioning state that is facing an insurgency, the joint force may employ a range of security cooperation tools.
-Moreover, other tools fall outside of security cooperation, such as direct action and counter threat financing, that the U.S. can integrates the various instruments of national power to create a range of strategic options, of which military involvement is only one part.
+Moreover, other tools fall outside of security cooperation, such as direct action and counter threat financing, that the U.S. can integrate into the mix of ways that it will use to defeat or contain an insurgency.
+The U.S. government integrates the various instruments of national power to create a range of strategic options, of which military involvement is only one part.
 (For a further discussion on strategy, see MCDP 1-1.)
 (See table 1-1.)

 Ends Ways Means Risk Defeat or contain an insurgency.
-Support strategic goals Direct methods (See chapter 9.)
-Indirect methods Unified action Military force.
-Other governmental Determined by a mismatch in the ends, ways, and means. and end state defined by policy makers.
-(See chapter 10.) capabilities
+Support strategic goals and end state defined by policy makers.
+Direct methods (See chapter 9.)
+Indirect methods (See chapter 10.)
+Military force.
+Other governmental capabilities Determined by a mismatch in the ends, ways, and means.